nerc-project/nerc-docs/docs/openshift/decommission/decommission-openshift-resources.md

 to zero (0), you can review and verify that these changes are reflected in your OpenShift Web Console.

-When you logged-in to the NERC's OpenShift Web Console, you will be redirected to the **Developer** perspective which is shown selected on the perspective switcher located at the Left side.
+When you are logged-in to the NERC's OpenShift Web Console, you will be redirected to the **Developer** perspective which is shown selected on the perspective switcher located at the Left side.
 You need to switch to the **Administrator** perspective to view your Project's Resource Quota as shown below: